 Are seeking an advanced degree.
 Have previous experience in physics coursework.

 Specialized training in: biophysics, computational physics, condensed matter, nanomaterials, physics education research, polymer physics, soft matter physics and statistical mechanics.

 - Product Development

-The Department of Physics offers graduate study leading to the M.S. and Ph.D. degrees.
+The Department of Physics offers graduate study leading to the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
 Advanced work may involve specialized training in the following areas: biophysics, computational physics, condensed matter, nanomaterials, physics education research, polymer physics, soft matter physics, and statistical mechanics.

 Research and academic programs are tailored to meet individual needs and interests.
 New students are strongly urged to visit faculty members to discuss research opportunities soon after their arrival.

 The Department of Physics graduate program is open to all qualified graduates of universities and colleges of recognized standing.

 Prospective students must apply to the Graduate School and be accepted in full or conditional status before being eligible for an assistantship in the Department of Physics.
 Generally, graduate students are supported during the academic year by either teaching assistantships or research assistantships.
 The 2023-2024 academic year stipend is $19,500 for 9 months.
 Additional support during the summer is also possible.